How to Sleep Better as a Professional

 unloading crews in at 3 or 4 in the morning!

 (satellite communications device) all the way down (or off).
 (We'll

 plugs when you sleep.

-Vicki wears a pair of ear plugs
+On the road, Vicki learned to wear a pair of ear plugs

 amazed when she visited a firing range once just how much sound some

 plugs can block.
 They vary a bit, but Vicki has used both Hearos

 Ear Plugs, Xtreme Protection Series and Flents

 Quiet Time Soft Comfort Ear Plugs -- both of